philliphsu/NumberPadTimePicker/README.md

 ## Contributing

 Contributions are welcome.
 In particular, contributions to optimize dimensions for larger form factors or to improve localization are appreciated.
+Send pull requests to the `develop` branch.

 ## License